IvLabs/resources/README.md

 * [Reinforcement Learning](reinforcement-learning)
 * [State Estimation, Localization and SLAM](state-estimation-localization-slam)

+NOTE: *Some of the topics are not yet completed.
+The repo will be updated soon.*
 ## Guidelines for contributing
 1. You are encouraged to add links to the following:
    * Online courses